OrchardCMS/OrchardCore/src/docs/reference/modules/Notifications/README.md

 ## Notification Methods

 There are many methods to send notifications to a user (e.x., Web, Email, Push, SMS, etc.).
 In addition to web notification, OrchardCore is shipped with Email based notifications.
 To allow users to receive Email notification, enable the `Email Notifications` feature.

+!!! note
-Note, you must also configure the [SMTP Settings](../Email/README.md).
-When multiple notification methods are enabled, the user can opt-in or opt-out any method he/she wish to receive by editing their profile.
+When using `Email Notifications` feature, you must also configure the [SMTP Settings](../Email/README.md).
+When multiple notification methods are enabled, the user can opt-in or opt-out any method he/she wishes to receive by editing their profile.

 ## Adding Custom Notification Provider
-To add a new notification method like `Push` or `SMS`, you can simple implement the `INotificationMethodProvider` interface and then register it as we do in `OrchardCore.Notifications.Email` feature
+To add a new notification method like `Push` or `SMS`, you can simply implement the `INotificationMethodProvider` interface and then register it as we do in `OrchardCore.Notifications.Email` feature

 ```C#
 [Feature("OrchardCore.Notifications.Email")]